Emali

-Emali is a fast-growing town located along the Mombasa-Nairobi highway in Kenya's Makueni County.
+Emali is a town located along the Mombasa-Nairobi highway in Kenya straddling the Makueni County and Kajiado County boundaries.
 It is a popular resting place for truck drivers ferrying goods from the Mombasa port to inland destinations such as Nairobi, Kampala, Kigali and even the Democratic Republic of the Congo.
 It is known as "the town that never sleeps" due to its vibrant night life.
 The town is inhabited by the Kamba and Maasai tribes.

+Boundary

+The railway line is the constitutional boundary cutting Emali into two.
+The northeastern portion administratively belongs to Makueni County while the Southwestern portion belongs to Kajiado County.

 Geography

-Emali is on flat land and has red volcanic soil.
-Crops grown there include maize, beans and pigeon peas.
-Currently, the town is experiencing massive infrastructure development both by the national government and the county governments of Kajiado and Makueni.
-It experiences a warm climate throughout the year and two rainy seasons in October and March.
+Emali is on a flat land and has red volcanic soil.
+Crops grown include maize, beans and pigeon peas.
+The town is undergoing infrastructure development by the national government and the county governments of Kajiado and Makueni.

+It experiences a warm climate throughout the year and has two rainy seasons in October and March.